morloc-project/morloc/doc/terminology.md

  * anonymous layer

-Layer don't have to have names.
+Layers don't have to have names.
 If they do not have names, then nothing can inherit from them.

  * master nodes, slave node, and slave layers

-A master node is a node that takes nother nodes as input and uses them internally as functions.
+A master node is a node that takes other nodes as input and uses them internally as functions.
 The slave is the node so used.
 Masters can pass arguments to slaves.
 They may call a slave many times with different arguments.
 The entire graph of nodes downstream of the slaves, all filters, listeners, and anything touching the slave, is wrapped into a slave layer.
-Nodes in the slave layer link to eachother or to arguments passed from the master.
+Nodes in the slave layer link to each other or to arguments passed from the master.

-A new slave layer is generated everytime the top slave node is called.
+A new slave layer is generated every time the top slave node is called.
 Each slave layer possesses a globally unique id.

 Slaves may have slaves.
 In which case, the unique id of a slave of a slave